-Upon hearing about your fine talents on the 8pm news, we would like to extend an invitation to you, to attend our fine establishment, Belvedeere Academy.
+Upon hearing about your fine talents on the 8pm news, we would like to extend an invitation for you to attend our fine establishment, Belvedeere Academy.
 We would be most pleased if you would consider this invitation to our school for the gifted.

 Vice Headmaster of Belvedeere Academy for the Gifted and Talented

 But, I'm getting a little ahead of myself here.
 I mean, I'm telling you this all, and you're in suspense.
 Did I accept the letter?
-Did I go on to become the greatest nudist in the history of the southern hemisphere?
-Am I relevant to this story? (or some literary bullshit like that)
+Did I go on to become the greatest nudist in the history of the world?
+Am I relevant to this story? (or some literary bullshit like that).

-I unfortunately didn't go on to become the greatest nudist down south, however I am relevant to this whole story thing (Duh.)
-And I definitely did accept it.
+I unfortunately didn't go on to become the greatest nudist, however I am relevant to this whole story thing (Duh), and I definitely did accept it.
 Accidently, of course.

 When I looked at the attached instructions, I was convinced the whole thing was a joke, a ruse, one of those new-fangled thingamajigs those darn teenagers were always up to.

-I stood in my room, envelope to my head, and yelled "Humidimul timul dildoo.
+I stood in my room, envelope to my head, and yelled "Humidimul timul pertju.
 Yaksha Yaska Beldevere ju!"